To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 The same four elements that apply to medical negligence cases apply to malpractice claims.
 However, a malpractice claim comes with an added element of intent.
 Your medical malpractice lawyer must prove the provider knew he or she should have done something different to treat the patient, yet failed to do so, while knowing this failure could harm you as a patient.
 Your lawyer will not need to prove an intent to cause you harm, but rather that the doctor knew there was a risk of harm yet acted anyway.

 Differentiating one type of claim from the other can be important for your legal strategy moving forward with a lawsuit.
-You will need a qualified lawyer to handle either type of claim.
+You will need a qualified lawyer in West Virginia to handle either type of claim.
 Your attorney can help you understand the specific type of case you have, how to proceed with a lawsuit, and how to fight for fair and full compensation.
 The sooner you speak to a lawyer in West Virginia about your recent injury or illness, the sooner you could receive the financial recovery you need to move forward.